Food and General Programs

 Are you planning on serving food to the public at your celebration, fair, festival, or event?
 If so, you might need to apply as a Temporary Food Establishment (TFE).

-You can find more information about Temporary Food Establishments here.
+You can find more information about Temporary Food Establishments.

-To apply for a Temporary Food Establishment Permit, submit a completed application (found here) and fee of $40 to the local health department in which the TFE will be located.
+To apply for a Temporary Food Establishment Permit, submit a TEFP application and fee of $40 to the local health department in which the TFE will be located.

-If you plan on using a Temporary Event Coordinator, the Event Coordinator Application may be found here.
+If you plan on using a Temporary Event Coordinator, please use the Event Coordinator Application.

 Applications and fees MUST be submitted ten (10) days before the event will occur.